doars/doars/README.md

 | [@doars/doars-store](https://github.com/doars/doars/tree/main/packages/doars-store#readme)   | Plugin that adds a store context for global state management.                                                  |
 | [@doars/doars-update](https://github.com/doars/doars/tree/main/packages/doars-update#readme) | Plugin that adds an update loop context and directive.                                                         |
 | [@doars/doars-view](https://github.com/doars/doars/tree/main/packages/doars-view#readme)     | Plugin that adds a view directive for reacting to intersection changes.                                        |

+## Contributing

+If you are using the library and are running into an problem that you don't know how to solve, or would love to see a particular feature then feel free to [create an issue](./issues/new/choose).
+Or perhaps you want to make that cool feature, or help out in any other way.
+Then you are more then welcome!
+Read more about how to [contribute](./CONTRIBUTING.md).

+## In the wild

+If you are using Doars then please [let me know](https://rondekker.com#contact), I would love to hear about it!